soraghallaigh/FH-Training-App-Sencha/README.md

 	  },

 	  /*
-	   * Get points from the cloud
+	   * Get points from the cloud using fh.act() which will call a function from
+	   * the cloud in our main.js file.
 	   */
 	  getPoints: function(cache, hash) {
 	    var map = Ext.getCmp("map").map;